 chosen from the courses offered yearly by the Program (see the menu item Courses).

-In motivated cases, with the approval of the Faculty Board, students may take some of the courses from:
+In motivated cases, with the approval of the Executive Board, students may take some of the courses from:

-- courses offered by the Master of Science in Mathematics (the recommendation of these courses must be made by the supervisor and the amount of credits is decided by the Faculty Board)
+- courses offered by the Master of Science in Mathematics (the recommendation of these courses must be made by the supervisor and the amount of credits is decided by the Exectuive Board)

-- courses offered by other institutions or summer schools.
-Acquisition of credits will be subject to approval of the Faculty Board
+- courses (with a final exam) offered by other institutions, summer schools and series of lectures devoted to young researchers.
+Acquisition of credits is subject to approval of the Executive Board.

 Students are warmly encouraged to take more courses than the minimum required by these rules, and to commit themselves to follow regularly these courses, even if not for credits.
 At the end of each course the teacher will inform the Coordinator and the Secretary on the activities of the course and of the registered students.